vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/errors.md

 ---
 layout: page
-title: Android SDK Error Handling
+title: Windows Phone SDK Error Handling
-permalink: /tag-mobile-sdks/android/errors/
+permalink: /tag-mobile-sdks/wp/errors/
 ---

 To build a robust and reliable app you want to make sure that it properly responds to errors.